 Along the way the club broke a whole host of records, losing just once and conceding a Premier League record low of just 15 goals.

-Incredibly the only side to feature on this list and not win the title, Liverpool missed out on the Premier League by just a single point last season, despite boasting a points tally that would have crowned the Reds champions in all but one of the division’s previous campaigns.
+Incredibly the only side to feature on this list and not win the title, Liverpool missed out on the Premier League by just a single point during the 2018/19 season, despite boasting a points tally that would have crowned the Reds champions in all but one of the division’s previous campaigns.

 Jurgen Klopp’s side became the first team in history to win as many as 30 games in a league season and not secure the title, whilst no side had previously lost just one game in a top flight season and not been crowned champions.

-That sole defeat came via the finest of margins away at Manchester City, the side who would pip them to the Premier League crown.
+That sole defeat came via the finest of margins away at Manchester City, the side who pipped them to the Premier League crown.

-That aforementioned Manchester City side sit second in the rankings of the highest ever Premier League points totals, after another superb season saw Pep Guardiola’s side secure back-to-back league titles.
+That aforementioned Manchester City side sit third in the rankings of the highest ever Premier League points totals, after another superb season saw Pep Guardiola’s side secure back-to-back league titles.

 City registered a joint record of 32 league wins throughout the campaign, including finishing the season with a phenomenal run of 14 consecutive victories to overhaul Liverpool and be crowned champions by just a single point.